Bienvenue à l’Acadie!

 Who We Are

-A former Roman Catholic Church turned non-profit cultural museum, the Musée culturel du Mont-Carmel located in the quaint parish village of Lille sur-St-Jean is an institution dedicated to the preservation and development of Acadian and Québecois culture and history in the St. John Valley in the far northern reaches of Maine.
-The museum was founded in 1984 following the church’s decommissioning and subsequent ceasing of religious services, and is operated by its parent organization, the Association culturelle et historique du Mont-Carmel.
+A former Roman Catholic Church turned non-profit cultural museum, the Musée culturel du Mont-Carmel located in the quaint village of Lille-sur-St. Jean is an institution dedicated to the preservation and development of Acadian and Québecois culture and history in the Saint John Valley in the far northern reaches of Maine.

 Listed on the National Registry of Historic Places in 1973, the site has been undergoing extensive restoration and boasts an impressive collection of religious artefacts and vestments, sculptures, folk and decorative art, Acadian and Québecois pine furniture, and works dating as early as the 18th century.
 The Musée also offers public programming that includes educational lectures, exhibitions, guided tours, and is a venue for performance-based events such as dancing, traditional singing, music and concerts, and theatrical productions.